2018 Important Info and FAQ's

 Some of the best teams we play are senior-only teams!

 The same philosophy that we’ve had for the past seven years will remain—committed or uncommitted, we’ll be aiming to put a great team on the field every summer.
 We want the BEST players in the Tri-Valley to play HERE; thus, it makes no difference whether or not your son is or is not committed.
 The best players will play.
-With roughly 60 games between our two older teams, we’ll have plenty of opportunities to get everyone in.
+With roughly 25-30 games per team, we’ll have plenty of opportunities to get everyone in.
 As I’ve preached in the past, you can get as many or as little at-bats and innings as you please.

 My concern is balancing all the costs of the team and running a first class organization without “breaking the bank” of families.
-In 2008, cost was $850 for the 60 game schedule.
-Since then, we have reduced it and in 2017, it will be $700.
+In 2008, cost was $850.
+Since then, we have reduced it and in 2018, it will be $700.

 6) Why do we commit so early?